fb

 For example, it can help you plan content marketing.
 What marketing articles, resources, or images do you need?

-If you decide to post a blog article once a week, the process will outline
+If you decide to post a blog article once a week, the process will outline the following:

 Processes save you time and money.
 But they also help you scale.